Editor's note: This blog was updated on Aug. 18, 2020.

 - NPI: National provider identification (NPI) of the ordering professional.

-This year, the agency released the specific codes to use.
-Review our coding guide so that you're prepared for the mandatory 2020 start date.
+Last year, the agency released the specific codes to use.
+Review our coding guide so that you're prepared for the end of the education and testing period.

 Guidance for providers: Radiologists and imaging programs are financially responsible for documenting CDS consultation.
 Now that CMS has released the exact G-codes and modifiers required, imaging leaders should start working with their informatics team and CDS vendors to incorporate these into claims.
 For more information on how to ensure CDS adherence, review section three of our toolkit.